mongodb/specifications/source/crud/crud.rst

 Backwards Compatibility
 =======================

 This spec should be mostly backwards compatible as it is very lenient.
 Drivers finding a backwards compatibility problem should attempt to work around it using an acceptable deviation.
 In rare cases, a driver may need to break backwards compatibility.
-This should be done in accordance with a versioning scheme indicating that a backwards compatible break may have occured in conjunction with release documentation and warnings.
+This should be done in accordance with a versioning scheme indicating that a backwards compatible break may have occurred in conjunction with release documentation and warnings.

 Reference Implementation